What is Tri-Luma® cream?

 - Rub the cream lightly and uniformly into your skin.
 The cream should become invisible almost at once.
 If you can still see it, you are using too much;

-- Keep the cream away from the corners of your nose, your mouth, eyes an, open wounds.
+- Keep the cream away from the corners of your nose, your mouth, eyes, open wounds.
 Spread it away from those areas when applying it;

 - Do not use more Triluma cream or apply it more often than recommended by your dermatologist.
 Too much Triluma cream may irritate your skin and won’t give you faster or better results;